SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/gitlab-integration.md

 - **Configuration Name** (Enterprise and Data Center Edition only) – The name used to identify your GitLab configuration at the project level.
 Use something succinct and easily recognizable.
 - **GitLab URL** – The GitLab API URL.
 - **Personal Access Token** – A GitLab user account is used to decorate Merge Requests.
 We recommend using a dedicated GitLab account with at least **Reporter** [permissions](https://docs.gitlab.com/ee/user/permissions.html) (the account needs permission to leave comments).
 You need a personal access token from this account with the scope authorized for **api** for the repositories that will be analyzed.
-This
+This personal access token is used for pull request decoration.
+You'll be asked for another personal access token for importing projects in the following section.

 ### Adding a personal access token for importing projects
 After setting these global settings, you can add a project from GitLab by clicking the "+" in the upper-right corner and selecting **GitLab**: